This year’s EuroSys conference included papers with significant contributions to the growing field of Confidential Computing.

 - Host operating system.

 While booting the system, OPAL generates a random key and passes it on to the utravisor.
-This key is only known to the platform TPM and the ultravisor, allowing them to communicate over a secure channel.
+Only the platform TPM and the ultravisor know this key, allowing them to communicate over a secure channel.

 After communicating the key to the ultravisor, OPAL discards it, thus making it only known to the TPM and the ultravisor.